vman-tool/vman3-documentation/docs/User-Manual/Settings.md

  ![Dashboard image 1](./img/dashboard/editrole.jpg)

-This option opens a tab where you can modify the role name and adjust its assigned privileges.
+This option opens a tab where the role name can be modified, and its assigned privileges can be adjusted.

 - The left column lists all available privileges.

 - The right column shows the privileges currently assigned to the role.

-You can add or remove privileges by clicking on them directly.
-Once you're satisfied with the changes, click **Save Role** at the bottom right of the tab to apply them.
+Privilages can be added or removed by clicking on them directly.
+Onces satisfied with the changes, click **Save Role** at the bottom right of the tab to apply them.

 ## Adding Users